The Explore TV

 How to get to Allen Point?

-They call the path the Hinca massage.
+They call the road the Knee Massage.

 If we learned anything from Punta Allen is to arrive It’s part of the adventure.